 Hunter Dickinson Inc. ("HDI") and its wholly-owned subsidiary Hunter Dickinson Services Inc. ("HDSI") are private companies established by a group of mining professionals.
-HDSI provides contract services for a number of mineral exploration and development companies, and also to companies that are outsideof the mining and mineral development space.
+HDSI provides contract services for a number of mineral exploration and development companies, and also to companies that are outside of the mining and mineral development space.
 Amarc acquires services from a number of related and armslength contractors, and it is at Amarc's discretion that HDSI provides certain contract services.

 The Company has one director in common with HDSI, namely Robert Dickinson.
-Also, the Company's President, Chief Executive Officer and Director, Chief Financial Officer (until March 31, 2020) and Corporate Secretary are employees of HDSI and are contracted to work for the Company under an employee secondment agreement between the Company and HDSI.
+Also, the Company's President, Chief Executive Officer and Director, and Corporate Secretary are employees of HDSI and are contracted to work for the Company under an employee secondment agreement between the Company and HDSI.